Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/flow_listener_flow_trigger.md

 ![Screen_Shot_2021-07-30_at_2.29.31_PM](/Images/screen_shot_2021_07_30_at_2_29_31_pm.png)

+It is important to note that the outputs for `Flow Listener Response` should be unchanged from the default value of `$.response`.

 #### Create the invoke flow

 Follow the instructions on [Create a new flow](/docs/developer_guide/flows/manage_flows/create_a_new_flow/) to create the "Invoke" flow.
 In this flow, you will want to drag the **Invoke Flow** flow-node on to the graph and connect it to **Start** (it should connect automatically).